rackerlabs/rackspace-how-to/content/account-management/os-billable-services.md

   hour period
 - Rackspace won't proactively monitor or troubleshoot any issues that might arise after the requested task is completed or with the task itself
-- If a request is taking longer to complete than initially estimated, Rackspace will reach out to the customer before proceeding
+- Rackspace will reach out before proceeding if a request is found to take longer to complete than initially estimated
-- If there is a strong possibility that there could be a negative impact to the environment, Rackspace reserves the right to roll back and cancel the request
+- Rackspace reserves the right to not proceed with any specific customer requests that could/might negatively impact customer environments
 - Time to completion is subject to change due to updates of circumstances and environment